bannsec/stegoVeritas/README.md

   -h, --help            show this help message and exit -out dir              Directory to place output in.
 Defaults to ./results -debug                Enable debugging logging.
+  -password PASSWORD    When applicable, attempt to use this password to
+                        extract data.
+  -wordlist WORDLIST    When applicable, attempt to brute force with this
+                        wordlist.

 image options:
   -meta                 Check file for metadata information